MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/Connectivity to other Cloud providers.md

 **Design considerations:**

-- Using ExpressRoute and FastConnect, customers can connect a virtual network in Azure with a virtual cloud network in OCI, provided that the private IP address space does not overlap.
+- Using ExpressRoute and FastConnect, customers can connect a virtual network in Azure with a virtual cloud network in OCI, if the private IP address space does not overlap.
 Once this connectivity is established, resources in the Azure virtual network can communicate with resources in the OCI virtual cloud network as if they were both in the same network.

 - Azure ExpressRoute [FastPath](/azure/expressroute/about-fastpath) is designed to improve the data path performance between two networks (on-premises and Azure), and for this scenario, between OCI and Azure.
 When enabled, FastPath sends network traffic directly to virtual machines in the virtual network, bypassing the ExpressRoute gateway.